emojicode/emojicode.github.io/src/reference/errors.md

 $perfect-extraction$-> 🚇 $expression$
 </pre>

-If, tough, the 🚨 instance represents an error at runtime the program will abort with a run-time error similar to:
+If, though, the 🚨 instance represents an error at runtime the program will abort with a run-time error similar to:

 ```
 🚨 Fatal Error: Unexpectedly found 🚨 with value 2.
 ```

+## Compatibility of the 🚨 Type

+🚨 types are intentionally not compatible to other types to enforce prompt error handling. 🚨 types are only compatible to other types with the exact same error enumeration and contained type.